Here are some of the resources available to Mountaineers:

 Career Exploration

 Many students come to law school without a complete picture of their “dream job.”
-The Center offers presentations, counseling, and library materials designed to help a student decide where their law degree will take them.
-And, the Center is dedicated to staying abreast of emerging legal markets and new opportunities.
+The Center offers presentations, coaching, and library materials designed to help a student decide where their law degree will take them.
+The Center is dedicated to staying abreast of emerging legal markets and new opportunities.

 Our students come from diverse backgrounds and have unique experiences that employers will be interested in.
-In reviewing résumés and cover letters, we strive to preserve the individual expression of our students, while making sure the materials are concise, error-free, and are likely to capture the attention of prospective employers.
+In reviewing resumes and cover letters, we strive to preserve the individual expression of our students, while making sure the materials are effectively reflect and showcase your unique skill set.

 Mock interviews